mark-magic/mark-magic/packages/website/docs/en/api-plugin.md

 ## Publishing Plugins

-Once you have finished writing a plugin, you can publish it as an npm package.
-There are no specific naming requirements, but it is recommended to use the format mark-magic-plugin-xxx.
-For example, `mark-magic-plugin-joplin` would be a good name, making it easier to find in the future.
+After writing the plugin, it can be published as an npm package.
+There are no specific requirements for the name, but it is recommended to use the format mark-magic-plugin-xxx, for example `mark-magic-plugin-joplin`, for easier searching in the future.